RefresherTowel/docs/statement/index.md

   Use the GitHub Issues page for this repository.

 - **Questions / discussion / examples:**
-  Join the project’s Discord (link in the repository README).
+  Join the project's Discord (link in the repository README).
-  That’s where you can:
+  That's where you can:
   - Ask implementation questions.
   - Share snippets and patterns.
   - See example integrations from other users.